subhadig/restcall/README.md

 - reqContentType - the request content type. eg. `application/json`
 - reqHeaders - the request headers
 - reqPayload - the request body.
 If binary, provide the file path.
-- resFile - the file path for storing binary response
+- resFile - the file path for storing response externally

 ### Make the REST call
 ```